Unboxing LLMs > loading...

 trainer.train()

-# Save the trained LoRA adapter
+# Save only the trained LoRA adapter weights, not the whole base model

 6. Inference with the Fine-tuned Model